leakyhose/open-trivia-dataset/README.md

 ## How It Works

 ### `retrieve.py`
 Repeatedly fetches questions in batches of 50, fetching the modulo of the number of questions first.
 Has a 5.1 second delay to avoid rate limiting.
 Maintains a consistent session token to avoid duplicates.
+Takes 8 minutes to retrieve all the questions currently.

 ### `parser.py`
 Organizes the complete dataset by splitting it into organized files split by category and difficulty.
 All output files are saved to the `data/` directory.